mulka/ploverwiki/Troubleshooting:-Common-Issues.md

 ### Linux dynamic keyboard layout switching is not working

 * Plover does not handle dynamic keyboard layout switching: see [bug #298](https://github.com/openstenoproject/plover/issues/298)

+### Delayed/slow output when using gnome-shell and the keyboard machine

+* It's a gnome-shell [bug](https://github.com/openstenoproject/plover/issues/1030), unfortunately there's no known workaround.